-This trio will work just fine with all the major carriers, but we’d advise you to buy the unlocked versions to keep bloatware to a minimum.
+This triad will operate quite nicely with all the major providers, but we’d recommend buying the unlocked versions to restrain bloatware to a minimum.

-This is one of the most clear-cut comparisons we’ve ever done.
-The Moto G7 is by far the best-looking of the bunch, it boasts more RAM and storage, has a sharper display, and a better camera, but it’s also more expensive.
-The only area where it’s bested is battery life, which is obviously the G7 Power’s specialty.
-If you get annoyed about running out of battery all the time, then the G7 Power is for you.
-If money is tight, then the G7 Play will give you the best combination of performance, battery life, and camera for your money; remember that it’s a full $100 cheaper than the G7.
+This is one of the most well-defined, straightforward comparisons we’ve ever had the privilege of doing.
+The Moto G7 is undoubtedly the most attractive out of the three; it possesses extra RAM and storage space, has a clearer display, and a superior camera, but the downside is it’s also more costly.
+The only domain where it’s defeated is battery life, which is clearly the G7 Power’s specialty.
+If you are easily irritated when you’re always running out of battery, then the G7 Power is the choice for you.
+If you’re working with a smaller budget, then the G7 Play will give you the best blend of performance, battery lifespan, and camera quality for your capital.
+Keep in mind that it’s $100 lower than the G7.

-If your budget will stretch, then the Moto G7 is clearly the best pick, but the other two have their charms and will suit some people better.
+If you’re okay with stretching your budget a bit, then we feel the Moto G7 is the most suitable option.
+Granted, the other two have their appeal and will accommodate some people better.

 - The 50 best movies on Netflix right now